Gimpro have recently updated their gimbal head, and there are a host of improvements to be found in the new model, which is called the Mk 2.

 Camera sensor resolutions continue to climb.
 The Canon 5DSR at 50 megapixels and the Nikon D850 at 45 megapixels are but two of the high-resolution full-frame camera bodies on the market that come to mind.
 This is equally true for ‘crop-sensor’ cameras like the Canon 7Dmk2 and the Nikon D500 which also have fine resolution and similar pixel-pitch sensors.
 Having good support like a high-quality gimbal head can allow all these cameras to fully deliver their maximum image quality, without suffering the degrading effects of camera shake.

-There have never been as many big telephoto lenses on the market as there are now and more people than ever are benefitting from the long focal lengths, specially when it comes to wildlife photography.
+There have never been as many big telephoto lenses on the market as there are now and more people than ever are benefitting from the long focal lengths, especially when it comes to wildlife photography.
 Sigma and Tamron have 600mm lenses on the market, as do Canon and Nikon, in addition to their 800mm offerings.

 There are also a growing number of extender/teleconverter setups that function with 100-400mm zoom or 80-400mm zoom lenses.
 All this means that more photographers than ever are using ultra-long focal lengths.
 Just like with the high-resolution sensors, that extra focal length can be utilized to its full potential more easily when the camera and lens is properly supported and high-quality gimbal heads do this perfectly.